Send a family or friend on a nostalgic journey and make a time capsule birthday gift from the 1920’s 30’s or 50’s! Brimming with treats and gifts.

 I had this tin in my craft closet for awhile.
 I used to use it in my kitchen decor, but haven’t for awhile.
 It has The Saturday Evening Post picture on it.
 An issue in 1922.
 Perfect for the era I was going for!
 And just the right size for everything I collected to put in it.

 My mom told me a couple of her favorite songs, so I made her a CD with them.
 The photo on the front is her!
 She grew up on a farm in Boulder, Utah.
+I also included a photo book that included more facts about that decade (price of a loaf of bread, gallon of gas, etc.).
+It was absolutely fascinating to learn about the time she was a child.

-I collected items from the time period.
 Did you know that Kool-aid, Scotch Tape and Band-aids were all invented in the 1920s and early 30s?
-I didn't until I made this gift!
+I didn’t until I made this gift!
 I attached descriptions, time frames and facts to each item.
 It was fun reading through them!